Complete Guide on Human Anatomy with Parts, Names & Diagram

 Nose

 The nose is an essential part of our face.
 Its primary function is to let air inside our body.
-During breathing, the nose filters, warms, and adds moisture to the air.
+The nose filters, warms, and adds moisture to the air during breathing.
 It has bones and cartilage, which give it a unique shape.

 Inside the nose, there are shell-like bones called nasal conchae.
 The tiny hairs in our nostrils act as filters that stop large particles from entering our lungs.